Hamiltonian Simulation by Qubitization: Introduction

-In fact, Hamiltonian simulation is an application of our main innovation: an approach we call the `quantum signal processor', where the equation $\bra{G}\hat{U}\ket{G}=\hat{C}$ in Thm.~\ref{thm:QueryComplexity} is interpreted as a non-unitary \emph{signal} operator encoded in a subspace of an oracle $\hat{U}$ flagged by $\ket{G}$.
-Many problems, highlighted in Table.~\ref{Tab:Applications}, can be of this form.
-Qubitization is the essential first step, where the oracles $\hat{G},\hat{U}$ are queried to obtain a Grover-like search parallelized over each eigenvalues $\lambda$ of $\hat{H}=\frac{1}{2}(\hat{C}+\hat{C}^{\dag})$.
-Each \emph{iterate}, $e^{-i\hat\sigma_y\otimes\cos^{-1}{[\hat{H}]}}$, of the search is implementable deterministically with $\mathcal{O}(1)$ queries, and resembles Szegedy's~\cite{Szegedy2004spectra} and Childs'~\cite{Childs2010} quantum walk.
-However, the key difference lies in the extremely general encoding of the signal through any $\hat{G}$ and $\hat{U}$, instead of via oracles of the $d$-sparse formulation.
+The inputs to many problems, highlighted in~\cref{Tab:Applications}, can be of this form.
+We introduce `qubitization': the essential first step that converts this description of $\hat{H}$ into unitary evolution with properties that depend directly on $\hat{H}$.
+When $\hat{H}$ is Hermitian, The oracles $\hat{G}$ and $\hat{U}$ are queried to obtain a Grover-like search parallelized over all eigenvalues $\lambda$ of $\hat{H}$ through the \emph{iterate}, which is isomorphic to $e^{-i\hat{Y}\otimes \cos^{-1}{[\hat{H}]}}$ in some subspace.
+Similar structures are of foundational importance to many quantum algorithms -- the gap $\Delta$ of eigenvalues $\lambda = 1-\Delta$ of $\hat{H}$ is amplified to $\cos^{-1}{(\lambda )}=\mathcal{O}(\sqrt{\Delta})$ in the phase of the iterate, which resembles spectral gap amplification~\cite{Somma2013SpectralGap}, the quantization of stochastic matrices~\cite{Szegedy2004Markov}, as well as Szegedy's~\cite{Szegedy2004spectra} and Childs'~\cite{Childs2010} quantum walk.
+The key difference lies in the generalized encoding of the signal operator through any $\hat{G}$ and $\hat{U}$ of~\cref{def:standardform}, instead of the more restrictive sparse Hamiltonian formulation.

+Unlike Grover search, we do not seek to prepare some target state.
+Rather, we exploit a direct sum of Grover-like rotations that are each isomorphic to $\text{SU}(2)$, to engineer arbitrary target functions $f(\lambda)$ of its overlap $\lambda$.
+The quantum signal processor exploits this structure to attack the often-considered problem of designing a quantum circuit $\hat{Q}$ that queries $\hat{G}$ and $\hat{U}$ such that in the standard-form, $(\bra{G}_a\otimes \I_s)\hat{Q}(\ket{G}_a\otimes \I_s)=f[\hat{H}]$ for some target operator $f[\cdot]$.
+Though this is accomplished in prior art using the linear-combination-of-unitaries algorithm~\cite{Kothari2014efficient}, that approach requires a case-by-case detailed analysis of $f$ to obtain the $L_1$ norm of its coefficients in a Taylor expansion, and has a success probability that decays with the inverse square of this norm.